manasa-arun/python/content/en/Tips/how-can-i-read-inputs-as-numbers.md

 **Example:**

-user can know the type of data type which user can entered in program using this python code try and run with your own number.
+user can know the type of data type which user can entered in program using this Python code try and run with your own number.

 ```
 num = int(input('Enter a number: '))